Gunmen kidnap Ondo varsity lecturer, demand N10m ransom - New Telegraph

 Meanwhile, the elder brother of the victim, Toyin confirmed that his brother was kidnapped and that N10million has been demanded as ransom.

-The head of Information and Protocol Unit of AAUA, Mr Victor Akinpelumi said the incident is still sketchy but promised to get back as soon as he gets details.
+The head, Information and Protocol Unit of AAUA, Mr Victor Akinpelumi said the incident is still sketchy, but promised to get back as soon he gets details.
+Confirming the incident, the Police Public Relations Officer in Ondo State, Olufunmi Odunlami, stated that investigation had begun with the anti-kidnapping unit already deployed.
+She said, “Initially, we thought it was a case of abandoned vehicle.

+It was later that the family contacted the police that their son had been kidnapped.
+The incident happened between the boundary of Ondo and Ekiti states.

+“Our anti-kidnapping unit has swung into action towards rescuing the victim.
+They are already combing the bush and the axis where it happened.
+“I’m not aware if contact has been made with the family.
+I don’t know anything about the demand for ransom.”